By Masha Voyles

 - If you have already bought your tickets to the Louvre, but can’t make the time, you can easily change the date and time of your purchase if you look in the ‘My Orders’ section of your account.
 Of course, this is the best-case scenario, but it’s worth keeping in mind.

-- Another good option is the “Paris Museum Pass” which covers city monuments (incl: Louvre & Musée d’Orsay, Versailles, etc).
+- Another method is the “Paris Museum Pass” which covers city monuments (incl: Louvre & Musée d’Orsay, Versailles, etc).
 However, please note that although it is sold as a ‘skip the line’ pass, the line for these is much longer than the Louvre’s own e-tickets.
+Please note that you’ll still need to book timed entry in order to be able to get into the museum.
+You can do so here.

 - Fnac, and a number of other French retail chains, also have ticket services.
 Please bear in mind though, that their website is not at all user-friendly, and they can be difficult to deal with without any knowledge of French.
 However, if you’re in a serious bind it’s worth the struggle.
 The closest FNAC is in the basement of Les Halles, a 10-15 minute walk from the Louvre